-A former Executive Dean of Portland Seminary at George Fox University, MaryKate spent years as a professor of leadership and spiritual formation, where she explored the critical intersection of spiritual formation and effective leadership.
-Her doctorate from Gonzaga University focused on the characteristics of renewal leadership as modeled by Jesus—a theme she continues to explore through her speaking and writing.
+Dr. MaryKate Morse is a beloved teacher, author, and leader dedicated to helping individuals on the front lines of ministry find transformation.
+As a former Executive Dean of Portland Seminary at George Fox University, MaryKate has spent years as a professor of leadership and spiritual formation, exploring the critical intersection of effective leadership and spiritual growth.
+Her doctorate from Gonzaga University focused on the characteristics of renewal leadership as modeled by Jesus—a theme she continues to delve into through her speaking and writing.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.